TransFace++: Rethinking the Face Recognition Paradigm with a Focus on Accuracy, Efficiency, and Security: Related Works

+To improve the performance of ViTs, previous works~\cite{kim2024learning,han2021transformer} mainly try to modify the structure of the models, which is very dependent on experience.
+For instance, DeiT~\cite{touvron2021training} introduces a novel knowledge distillation procedure to learn discriminative features.
+TNT~\cite{han2021transformer} employs an inner transformer block to model the fine-grained relationship among sub-patches.
+Recently, several works have been proposed to strengthen the generalization ability of ViTs from a data-centric perspective.
+Touvron \etal~\cite{touvron2021training} show that strong data augmentation strategies can help ViTs absorb data more efficiently.
+TransMix~\cite{chen2022transmix} introduces a data augmentation strategy that leverages the transformer's attention maps to guide the mixture of labels.
+TokenMix~\cite{liu2022tokenmix} proposes to mix images at the token level, which facilitates ViTs to infer sample classes more accurately.

-\textbf{Face Recognition (FR).} CNNs have made significant progress in face-related tasks \cite{liu2022mogface,liu2022damofd,liu2020hambox, deng2019arcface, deng2020retinaface, liu2020bfbox}.
-Among them, extracting deep face embedding attracts many reaserchers' attention.
+\textbf{Face Recognition (FR).} CNNs have made significant progress in face-related tasks.
+Among them, extracting deep face embedding attracts the attention of many researchers.
 There are two main ways to train CNNs for FR.
-One kind of way is metric learning-based methods, which aim to learn discriminative face representation, such as Triplet loss \cite{schroff2015facenet}, Tuplet loss \cite{sohn2016improved} and Center loss \cite{wen2016discriminative}.
-Another way is margin-based softmax methods, which focus on incorporating margin penalty into softmax classification loss framework, such as ArcFace \cite{deng2019arcface,deng2020sub}, CosFace \cite{wang2018cosface}, AM-softmax \cite{wang2018additive} and SphereFace \cite{liu2017sphereface}.
-To further improve the efficiency of margin-based softmax loss on the large-scale dataset, some studies' emphasis has shifted to adpative parameters \cite{zhang2019p2sgrad,zhang2019adacos,liu2019adaptiveface,kim2022adaface,meng2021magface}, inter-class regularization \cite{zhao2019regularface,duan2019uniformface}, sample mining \cite{huang2020curricularface, wang2020mis}, learning acceleration \cite{an2021partial,li2021virtual}, knowledge distillation \cite{huang2020improving}, etc.
+One kind of way is metric learning-based methods, which aim to learn discriminative face representation, such as Triplet loss~\cite{schroff2015facenet}, Tuplet loss~\cite{sohn2016improved} and Center loss~\cite{wen2016discriminative}.
+Another way is to use margin-based softmax methods, which focus on incorporating the margin penalty into the softmax classification loss framework, such as ArcFace~\cite{deng2019arcface}, CosFace~\cite{wang2018cosface}, UniFace~\cite{zhou2023uniface}, and MagFace~\cite{meng2021magface}.
+To further boost the model's accuracy on the large-scale dataset, some studies' emphasis has shifted to data uncertainty~\cite{li2021spherical}, adaptive parameters~\cite{kim2022adaface,meng2021magface}, inter-class regularization~\cite{duan2019uniformface}, sample mining~\cite{huang2020curricularface, dan2024topofr}, learning acceleration~\cite{an2021partial,an2022killing}, knowledge distillation~\cite{caldeira2024mst,boutros2024adadistill}, etc.

-The recent proposed Face transformer \cite{zhong2021face} first demonstrates the feasibility of using ViT in FR.
-However, there is still a lack of exploration on how to train a superior ViT-based FR model on the extremely large-scale dataset.
+The recently proposed face transformer~\cite{zhong2021face} first demonstrates the feasibility of using ViT in FR.
+However, there is still a lack of exploration on how to train a superior ViT-based FR model on the extremely large-scale dataset~\cite{qin2023swinface}.